Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Characterizing the SiPMs at 10 K

-The dark current ratio (DCR) is a critical parameter for a photosensor.
-Reference~\cite{Zappala16} measured DCR and other parameters of two types of FBK SiPMs from RT down to 40 K. We need to measure the DCR again because of the following reasons. (a) The SiPMs under our tests are not exactly the same type as the reference according to our discussion with FBK engineers~\cite{privateCommunicationsWithFBK}. (b) The working temperature of the SiPMs equipped on an LHe detector would be $\sim$ 4 K, which is significantly lower than 40 K; and according to our experiences of measuring the SiPMs' I-V curves, the I-V curves are different when the photosensor's temperatures are below or above $\sim$ 20 K~\cite{ALETHEIA-EPJP-2023}, so we suspect the DCR at 10 K might not be the same as 40 K. (c) The dimension of our SiPMs is 11.7 $\times$ 7.9 mm$^2$, which is a factor of six greater than the ones implemented in the reference~\cite{Zappala16}, 4.0 $\times$ 4.0 mm$^2$.
-As a result, we believe we should measure the SiPMs' DCR in our G-M cryocooler.
-We implemented the PDE setup as shown in Fig.~\ref{integratingSphereOnCoolingPlateRealPic} for the DCR test.
-The electronics are slightly different from Fig.~\ref{schemePDESchematicDrawing} , a $\times$5 times amplification amplifier and a counter connected to the preamplifier.
+The dark count rate (DCR), after-pulse (AP), and cross-talk (CT) are critical parameters for SiPMs.
+Although these parameters were measured for two types of FBK SiPMs from RT down to 40 K with a different DAQ system, as shown in reference~\cite{Zappala16, Acerbi17}, we must characterize them near LHe temperature again for the following reasons. (a) The SiPMs under our tests are not the same model as the references according to our discussion with FBK engineers, though it is similar to the NUV-HD-LF one. (b) The dimension of our SiPMs is 11.7 $\times$ 7.9 mm$^2$, which is a factor of six greater than the ones tested in reference~\cite{Zappala16, Acerbi17}, 4.0 $\times$ 4.0 mm$^2$; the cell pitch of our SiPMs is 30 $\times$ 30 $\mu$m$^2$, which is also bigger than the 25 $\times$ 25 $\mu$m$^2$ one in the references. (c) For FBK SiPMs, the lowest temperature the DCR, AP, and CT have been tested was 40 K, while the working temperature of the SiPMs equipped on LHe detectors is supposed to be near LHe temperature; so, we need to test these parameters near $\sim$ 4.5 K.